 When groups of people get together to exercise, it can increase enjoyment and encourage you to stick to your plan.
 Fitness journeys are often aimed at women spin classes etc., but that support group is also great for men.
-Good weight loss programs for men often focus on finding enjoyable exercise routines, something habit-forming you look forward to, so you’re more likely to enjoy something if you’re treating it as a social event or workout.
+Good often focus on finding enjoyable exercise routines, something habit-forming you look forward to, so you’re more likely to enjoy something if you’re treating it as a social event or workout.
 However, sometimes culture makes it challenging for men to follow a fitness regime.
 It is easier for a woman to say she is on a diet but regarded as something men don’t do, so being part of a club or group where you aim for the same goal gives you the support you need.

 Challenge (Competition, comparing times, challenge of beating each other)